RamsesF/Pong/README.md

 6. When the packages are installed, use "node server.js" to get the server up and running!
 7. Navigate to your IP-address with your browser, and have fun!

+## TO DO
+- Show players.
+- Show ball.
+- Show score (saved at server).
+- Update positions from players and ball.
+- Make movement possible.
+- Win event.
+- Lose event.
+- Reset everything.

+## Versions
+### V 0.1 (CURRENT)
+- Basic login system.
+- Choosing between player and spectator.
+- Showing the playfield.
+- refresh-event which will update how many players and spectators there are.

 ## Important contributers:
 - FlouwR: https://github.com/RamsesF https://twitter.com/FlouwRamses
 - GregoireAmeye https://github.com/gregoireameye